 Doulas provide continuous support for the whole family through pregnancy, birth and in the early days of parenthood.
-Filling a role that new mothers and families have always needed, we are there to listen, give confidence and not judge.
-Offering flexible, practical and emotional support we work in women’s own homes as well as in hospitals throughout the UK.
+Filling a role that new parents and families have always needed, we are there to listen, give confidence and not judge.
+Offering flexible, practical and emotional support in homes as well as in hospitals throughout the UK.

 A wide variety of women, parents and families from different communities, with different needs and planning all kinds of birth hire doulas.
 We work with new parents who make a diverse range of parenting choices and believe there is a doula out there for every woman, parent and family.

 While doulas are not there to change outcomes there is growing evidence that having a birth or postnatal doula brings a number of tangible benefits.
 From reducing intervention rates, shortening labour and improving the condition of babies at birth.